CONTROLS ENGINEERING ACADEMY

 What Type of Processes Does a PLC Control?

-In the previous section, I hinted that PLCs can be used to control many different types of automated processes.
-The four most important automation control disciplines are discrete control, process control, motion control, and safety.
+PLCs can control many different types of automated processes, but the four most important automation disciplines are:

 Discrete Control